ericardomuten/profile-page/content/authors/admin/_index.md

 title: Eraraya Ricardo Muten
 email: ""
 ---
-Eraraya Ricardo Muten (Edo) is an engineering physics undergraduate from Bandung Institute of Technology that has recently defended his thesis on quantum machine learning.
+Eraraya Ricardo Muten (Edo) is a bachelor of science that recently had defended his thesis on quantum machine learning.
 He got to know quantum computing just about a year ago, but he catches up fast.
-He is the first Qiskit Advocate from his country (Indonesia) and currently leads the Indonesian Qiskit Docs translation team.
+Currently, he participates in quantum machine learning projects with CERN, ML4Sci, and IBM Quantum.
+He is the first Qiskit Advocate from his country (Indonesia) and leads the Indonesian Qiskit Docs translation team.

 Besides quantum, he is also a machine/deep learning enthusiast, with side hobbies in computational photography and image processing.
 He has done several deep learning research projects both in his country and in Japan.
 Check the [Gallery](https://eraraya-ricardo.me/photography/) for images that I took/created.

 <!--
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 my [Gallery Instagram](https://www.instagram.com/snap.dng/)

+Eraraya Ricardo Muten (Edo) is an engineering physics undergraduate from Bandung Institute of Technology that has recently defended his thesis on quantum machine learning.
+He got to know quantum computing just about a year ago, but he catches up fast.
+He is the first Qiskit Advocate from his country (Indonesia) and currently leads the Indonesian Qiskit Docs translation team.
 -->